Neuromarketing: Pseudoscience

 Many of the claims of companies that sell neuromarketing services are not based on actual neuroscience and have been debunked as hype, and have been described as part of a fad of pseudoscientific "neuroscientism" in popular culture.
 Joseph Turow, a communications professor at the University of Pennsylvania, dismisses neuromarketing as another reincarnation of gimmicky attempts for advertisers to find non-traditional approaches toward gathering consumer opinion.
 He is quoted as saying, "There has always been a holy grail in advertising to try to reach people in a hypodermic way.
 Major corporations and research firms are jumping on the neuromarketing bandwagon, because they are desperate for any novel technique to help them break through all the marketing clutter.
 It's as much about the nature of the industry and the anxiety roiling through the system as it is about anything else."

 Privacy invasion

 Some consumer advocate organizations, such as the Center for Digital Democracy, have criticized neuromarketing's potentially invasive technology.
 Neuromarketing is a controversial field that uses medical technologies to build marketing campaigns according to Gary Ruskin, an executive director of Commercial Alert.
-The issue in privacy comes from consumers being unaware of the purpose of the research, how the results will be used, or haven't even given consent in the first place.
+The issue in privacy comes from consumers being unaware of the purpose of the research, how the results will be used, or have not even given consent in the first place.
 Some are even afraid that neuromarketers will have the ability to read a consumer's mind and put them at "risk of discrimination, stigmatization, and coercion."

 However, industry associations across the world have taken measures to address the issue around privacy.
 For example, The Neuromarketing Science & Business Association has established general principles and ethical guidelines surrounding best practices for researchers to adhere to such as: